 Provide at least three days (24 hours) of paid sick leave to each eligible employee per year.

-Show how many days of sick leave employees have available, either on their pay stub or a document issued the same day as their paycheck (use this template or check out Square Payroll).
+Show how many days of accrued sick leave employees have available, either on their pay stub or a document issued the same day as their paycheck (use this template or check out Square Payroll).

 Keep records of hours earned and used for a period of three years.